Motorcycle Accident Attorney Modesto

 If you or a family member has been hurt in a motorcycle crash in the Modesto area, you do not have to navigate the medical and legal aftermath alone.
 Speaking with a motorcycle accident attorney Modesto riders trust can help you understand your rights, protect your claim, and relieve some of the stress that follows a serious collision.

-At , we offer free consultations and handle motorcycle cases on a contingency fee basis, so you pay no attorney fees unless we recover compensation for you.
+At Law Offices of Steven A. Fabbro, we offer free consultations and handle motorcycle cases on a contingency fee basis, so you pay no attorney fees unless we recover compensation for you.
 With more than 35 years of experience and over $350 million obtained for injured clients, we are committed to providing careful preparation, personal attention, and determined advocacy for riders and families.
 We can review what happened, explain your options, and work with you to pursue the financial recovery you need to move forward.

 To talk with our firm about your motorcycle accident, call (415) 275-3008 today.